Quest-V80-on-the-beach

 I spent two weeks testing both the V60 and V80 on the beaches of the West Sussex coast.
 It is always good to test on several different beaches as conditions can vary quite a lot, even between sections of the same beach.
 I also tested with different firmware versions in order to establish which was the most stable, especially on the wet sand.

 Although HyperQ works in all modes, it was the beach mode that was of particular interest as it should work without much tweaking.
-And this turned out to be the case.
-Previous testers had shown the machines to be quite chattery on the wet sand, but this was not my experience.
+And this turned out to be the case in general.
+Previous testers had shown the machines to be quite chattery on the wet sand, but this was not my experience until I was in proximity of the pier.
 For the most part, the V60 and V80 were silent on the wet sand except for when encountering a target.
-I think most of the issues are down to how the auto-ground balance works, or in some cases does not work.
+I think most of the issues are down to the coil and its poor shielding.
+See my article on the Quest V80 and V60 EMI Issues!

 Both machines have a gyro built-in; however, only the V80 has the button-free “pump to ground balance” and target VDU stabilization options.
-Both have a power-saving function whereby, when it detects that the unit is stationary, it can automatically switch to a low-power mode, extending the battery life and allowing for longer detecting sessions.
+It is important to turn off the VDU stabilization before you manually ground balance or it will keep reverting to auto mode.
+Both machines have a power-saving function whereby, when it detects that the unit is stationary, it can automatically switch to a low-power mode, extending the battery life and allowing for longer detecting sessions.
 I can’t see much use for that myself as the battery life is long anyway, but if you are away from a power source on a weekend group dig, it could potentially come in handy.

 There is also a clock on both machines, but this does not hold time using the stock firmware.
 It does hold time using the later firmware.
 I am not entirely sure how useful a clock is on a metal detector, but if one is included, it should hold time no matter which version of the firmware is loaded.